Expert medical and surgical care in Thailand

 Months 2–6

 Structured rehabilitation rebuilds core strength and endurance.
 Most patients return to school or desk work by eight to twelve weeks.
-Full fusion typically matures by six months, after which activity restrictions are progressively lifted.
+The fusion consolidates over the following months and matures by six to twelve months, after which activity restrictions are progressively lifted.

 Lasting Stability Permanent correction with fusion